amnipriyasowrirajan/React_mini_projects/README.md

 A Music Player component for React that allows users to play, pause, skip tracks, adjust volume, and view track progress.

 - tracks: (array) An array of track objects containing metadata such as title, artist, duration, and source URL (src) of each track.

+# Custom Progress Bar

+A Custom Progress Bar component for React that allows users to display progress in a visually appealing and customizable way.

+- progress: (number) The current progress value, usually between 0 and 100.